HivemindTechnologies/evict-to-rollout/README.md

 This script acts as a bridge.
 It detects:
 1. Nodes that are draining (`unschedulable: true`).
-2. Pods on those nodes with the annotation `evict-with-rollout: "true"`.
+2. Pods on those nodes with the annotation `evict-to-rollout: "true"`.
 3. Deployments that are currently stable.

 When found, it triggers a **rollout** (per default: rolling restart) of the Deployment.
 This ensures a new pod is started on a different node *before* the old one is killed, guaranteeing zero downtime.